We have a set of six whole school values.

-Last year, we received a visit from seven Masai warriors all the way from Kenya, they spent time in each class and we found out all about where they came from and what their lives were like.
+We received a visit from seven Masai warriors all the way from Kenya, they spent time in each class and we found out all about where they came from and what their lives were like.
 We enjoyed learning about their culture through song, dance, storytelling, art and design.
 We used this as a creative learning opportunity in school.
 All lessons were themed around their visit, planned by the teachers and children together during the day.
 We are developing a link with a school in Kenya and will be doing some fundraising for the children at the school in Kenya.

 "This is the most awesome assembly ever!"
 GM